 Given the controversy that the use of this technology engenders in some debates and for some people, the work contained in this paper has been submitted and accepted for publication in a peer reviewed publication.
 The length of this paper, at nearly 200 pages, is too long for acceptance for publication as a single document in peer reviewed journals.
 Therefore the authors submitted two papers focusing separately on the economic and environmental impacts of the technology.
 These papers have been accepted for publication in the peer reviewed journal, GM crops (www.landesbioscience.com).
-The economic impact paper (Global income and production effects of GM crops 1996-2001) is available in the 2013 edition of GM Crops, Jan-March 2013.
-4.1, 1-10 and the environmental impact paper (Key environmental impacts of global GM crop use 1996-2011) is available in edition April-June 2013, 4.2, 1-11.
-These papers follow on from 13 previous peer reviewed papers by the authors on the subject of crop biotechnology impact2.
+The economic impact paper (Global income and production effects of GM crops 1996-2012) is available in GM Crops and Food: Biotechnology in Agriculture and the Food Chain, 5.1, 1-11 and the environmental impact paper (Key environmental impacts of global GM crop use 1996-2012) will be available in the following edition, 5.2, 1-12 April/May.
+These papers follow on from 15 previous peer reviewed papers by the authors on the subject of crop biotechnology impact2.